 TAKEAWAYS FROM THE FOURTH QUARTER UPDATE, 2/28/17

-Spending and tax policies at the local, state and federal level—which restrained overall economic growth from 2011 through 2014—neither stimulated up nor depressed the pace of U.S. economic growth in the fourth quarter, according to the latest reading on the Hutchins’ Fiscal Impact Measure.
+Spending and tax policies at the local, state and federal level—which restrained overall economic growth from 2011 through 2014—neither stimulated nor depressed the pace of U.S. economic growth in the fourth quarter, according to the latest reading on the Hutchins’ Fiscal Impact Measure.

 The Hutchins’ FIM has been hovering near zero for the past few quarters, suggesting that local, state and federal fiscal policies are neither adding to nor subtracting from the change in gross domestic product lately.